 Although the AeroPress method won’t get you all the way there, it will probably get you 95% of the way.

-Now that we’ve gotten that little disclaimer out of the way, and your patience for espresso is beginning to wear thin, it is time begin brewing.
+Now that we’ve gotten that little disclaimer out of the way, and your patience for espresso is beginning to wear thin, it is time to begin brewing.

-The second step is to prep your AeroPress.
+The second step is to prep your Aeropress.
 Start by placing one of the paper filters into the filter cap, and then pour a little hot water through the filter to warm it up, and get rid of any paper flavors.
 Next, screw the cap onto the bottom of the AeroPress chamber and dump in your coffee grounds.

 After you’ve attached the filter cap, you will want to place a second filter on top of the grounds inside the chamber.
 Wet the filter just a little with warm water and gently press it onto the bottom of your improvised espresso tamper.